rweddell/DSC478FinalProject/README.md

 MovieData.py handles the data

-Create a docker container using this command:
+Create a docker container using this command (build time is approx. 90 seconds):

     docker build -t movierecommender